-*We offer one trial class (the first class of each course), and if you are not satisfied after the first class, you may cancel and are not required to pay tuition for it.
+*We offer the first class as a trial for course more than 8 days (the first class of each course), and if you are not satisfied after the first class, you may cancel and are not required to pay tuition for it.

 * Check payable to SpringLight, mail or drop to the office at 20432 Silverado Ave.
 Suite 7, San Jose CA 95014 , or PayPal to spring.light.edu@gmail.
 We will charge 3% extra if PayPal charges us.
 Payment need to be received before the 2nd class.
 Late payment will have $50 penalty.

 *Students who miss a class can make it up by watching videos of the class and coming to the teacher with any questions.

 *All tuition fees are for group classes with more than four students

 Chris is a USACO camper with deep knowledge of the USACO algorithm and excellent teaching skill.
 He prepared the material to best suit for the USACO purpose.
 The material of the class has guided the students to better understand the complexity of the silver level USACO problems.
 Chris delivered the knowledge so well that 2/3 of his class students passed the test, with several of them got the full score 1000.